ramoona/banks-db/CONTRIBUTING.md

       "color": "#000"
     }
     ```
-4. Make sure `npm test` is still green
+4. Make sure that `npm test` is passing.
 5. Submit a pull request.